-American University's School of Professional & Extended Studies offers a limited number of partial scholarships to qualified students to facilitate their participation in their programs.
+American University's School of Professional & Extended Studies offers $1 million annually in scholarship funding to qualified students to facilitate their participation in our programs.
 Scholarship opportunities are open to students who have already been admitted to the Washington Semester program.

 All eligible students who submit a scholarship application are considered for the following two scholarships: